Tharushni-18/-personalportfolio-website/README.md

 5. How to Run the Project

-1. Open the project folder
+* Open the project folder

-2. Run the `index.html` file in any browser
+* Run the `index.html` file in any browser

- Purpose of the Project
+6. Purpose of the Project

-6.The main purpose of this project is to:

 * Build an online professional presence
 * Showcase technical skills and projects